For the love of entertainment

-Should have won in 2011: Many made cases for George Clooney in The Descendants or Brad Pitt in Moneyball, but to me the only real threat to Dujardin was Gary Oldman in Tinker, Tailer, Soldier, Spy–and he was never going to win.
+Should have won in 2011: It wasn’t a solid year for Actors–the only real threat to Dujardin was Gary Oldman in Tinker, Tailer, Soldier, Spy–and he was never going to win.
 Dujardin deserved it anyway.

-Should have won in 2015: If we’re being real, Eddie Redmayne deserved to have a second consecutive Best Actor win for playing a transgender pioneer in The Danish Girl.
+Should have won in 2015: If we’re being real, Eddie Redmayne deserved a second consecutive Best Actor win for playing a transgender pioneer in The Danish Girl.

-I’m not a Casey Affleck fan.
-He projects an entitled Boston-frat-boy persona that turns me off.
-That persona carries into his performances.
-Lucky for Casey, Manchester By the Sea plays right into his wheelhouse.
-Lee Chandler used to be Casey: a ne’er-do-well Boston frat boy type.
-Until tragedy left him a shell of his former self, that is.
-Now Lee is determined to stay in the shadows.
-Grief has consumed him and odds are he’ll never get better.
+Casey Affleck projects an entitled Boston-frat-boy persona that turns me off.
+Luckily for Casey, Manchester By the Sea plays right into his wheelhouse.
+His character, Lee, was a ne’er-do-well Boston frat boy until tragedy left him a shell of his former self.
+Now his grief has consumed him and odds are he’ll never get better.
 Casey rises to the challenge pretty well.
 It’s an understated performance that’s more about the negative spaces than anything else.
 Lee is so bottled up and unable to deal with his emotions that we don’t get a big breakdown scene typical of an Oscar performance.
 He never explains how he feels, but you know anyway.
 Casey gets a lot of credit for that.
-Flashbacks to Lee’s earlier life aren’t exactly departures for Casey, but he seems to instinctively know how to inhabit the grey areas to bring Lee’s grief to life.
+He seems to instinctively know how to inhabit the grey areas to bring Lee’s grief to life.

 Colin Firth is genuinely good as King George VI, the uncertain monarch who had the crown thrust at him after his elder brother abdicated just in time for World War II.
 In trying times, George must find the strength to give his nation the courage it needs.
 A stutterer utterly lacking in confidence, George hired a speech therapist to help him correct the issue (and find his own resolve).
 I may have some harsh words for the movie itself, but Firth is the real deal.
 He gives a rounded, deep performance that makes you believe he’s a man desperately trying to do right by his family and his country.

-Should have won in 2010: One could argue that Colin Firth was granted front-runner status in 2010 because he lost the Best Actor race to Jeff Bridges the year before, when Firth also turned in a sterling performance in A Single Man.
-One wouldn’t necessarily be wrong to point that out, but I feel confident that Firth’s performance would have ended up on top anyway.
+Should have won in 2010: One could argue that Firth won in 2010 because he lost to Jeff Bridges the year before.
+One wouldn’t necessarily be wrong to point that out, but I feel confident Firth’s performance would have ended up on top anyway.
 He deserved to win here.

-You think I’m crazy, don’t you?
-I know.
-I feel crazy for putting a Daniel Day-Lewis performance anywhere but first place.
-But here’s the thing: Lincoln takes the character of Abraham Lincoln and bathes him in the sweet glow of sainthood.
-The character, as written, is preachy, sanctimonious, and consequently one-note.
+Lincoln takes the character of Abraham Lincoln and bathes him in the sweet glow of sainthood.
+The character as written is, consequently, one-note.
 That isn’t Daniel Day-Lewis’ fault necessarily, but it hurts the ranking for sure because it stifles his opportunities to really do anything with the role.
 Yes, he does a miraculous transformation (which is why he stays so high on the list).
 Yes, he definitely deserved to win.
 But it says a lot when a great performance feels relatively colorless against his competition.
-You remember my complaints about The King’s Speech in the Best Picture ranking?
-The same applies here, with more forgiveness for the end result of course.
 Day-Lewis’ mastery of the material is the only reason the performance ranks so high.
-But fear not, Day-Lewis fans: he has not one, but two more decades to try for the top dog spot.
-And he has a really good shot at both of those.

 Should have won in 2012: Day-Lewis deserved it.
 But his inevitability made the race the most boring of the night.

-Should have won in 2013: incredible as it seems, McConaughey deserved it.
+Should have won in 2013: McConaughey deserved it.